enjaku4/rabarber/README.md

 Rabarber::Role.remove(:admin)
 ```

-This will remove the role and return `true`.
-If the role doesn't exist, it will return `false`.
+The old role must exist.
+If it doesn’t, an error is raised.
+The method returns `true` if successful.

-The method won't remove the role and will return `false` if it is assigned to any user.
-To force the removal, use the method with `force: true` argument:
+If the role is assigned to any user, removal will fail.
+To force it, use:

 ```rb
 Rabarber::Role.remove(:admin, force: true)
 ```